kmein/shloka/README.md

 A program to analyse Classical Sanskrit metre.

-1. Download the text of the Mahābhārate by running `scripts/fetch.sh`
+1. Download the text of the Mahābhārate by running `nix-shell --run fetch-mbh`